 If you’re down for some hiking on your way there or back, the Pu’u Loa petroglyph field is worth the 1.4-mile round trip jaunt.
 Some of Hawaii’s oldest known petroglyphs are on display here, with information and educational placards positioned near notable examples.

-Be warned, though – a trip along Chain of Craters Road has no amenities, so stock up on gas, water, and snacks before you head out.
+Take note, though – a trip along Chain of Craters Road has no amenities, so stock up on gas, water, and snacks before you head out.

-Kohala Mountain Road
+Kohala Mountain Road Scenic Drive – Big Island

 Along Highway 250 through Kohala, you’re sure to see the remarkable natural beauty that blurs between sunny, sandy beaches, rolling green hills, and dense, tropical rainforests.
 Taking you from Waimea to Hawi and Kohala, this is also one of the least traveled roads on the island, making for a leisurely drive through ranching country and heavily-populated forests.